 If you want to make a bold statement, you can't beat the Cadillac Escalade.
 There's much more to this SUV than its chiseled, high-profile stance.
 Inside, the premium leather upholstery practically drowns you in upscale comfort.
 Meanwhile, the Escalade's 16-speaker Bose audio system wraps you in cinema-quality sound.

-We've already discussed how roomy the Navigator cabin is - but it's also classy, with high-end leather seats and organized, clean-cut dash controls.
+We've already discussed how roomy the Lincoln Navigator cabin is - but it's also classy, with high-end leather seats and organized, clean-cut dash controls.
 However, you may come across a few plastic surfaces, like knob controllers.

 The Cadillac Escalade's splashy style is sure to make an impression, but the 2017 Lincoln Navigator is the total package.
 It doesn't leave any boxes unchecked.
 It's your pick for best-in-class passenger and cargo space.
 On the road, it delivers the supremely smooth ride that drivers expect from a luxury SUV.